nolansmurro/film-detective/README.md

-# Film vs. Digital Photo Classifier
+# Film Detective

-## Image Classification Based on Photo Origin
+## Film vs. Digital Photo Classifier

 ## Overview
 This project explores the visual characteristics of photographs taken with film versus digital cameras using a binary image classification model.
 The goal is to train a deep learning model that accurately classifies images as either film or digital based solely on visual characteristics.